-The first strong earthquake listed in earthquake annals for California occurred in the Los Angeles region in 1769, probably near the San Andreas Fault.
+The first strong earthquake listed in earthquake annals for California occurred in the Los Angeles region in 1769.
 Four violent shocks were recorded by the Gaspar de Portola Expedition, in camp about 30 miles southeast of Los Angeles center.
 Most authorities speculate, even though the record is very incomplete, that this was a major earthquake.

 Forty persons attending church at San Juan Capistrano on December 8, 1812, were killed by a strong earthquake that destroyed the church.
 Many mission buildings were severely damaged there and at San Gabriel.
 The shock probably centered on a submarine fault offshore.